In 1482, Leonardo da Vinci invented the CV.

 While the CV writing will always be the most important part, having a clean and professional look certainly helps.
 That's why I created a powerful online CV builder.Free Online CV Builder

 I highly recommend to check it out.
-It is 100% free!
-There is no logo or premium BS.
+There are amazing free CV formats available without any company branding.
 Just pick a professional CV template, follow the format and you will have a great-looking CV in no-time.

 Was this article valuable to you?